 In 2006, there was a study.
 Data showed that birding-based tourism and birding-based activities brought an extra $600 million into Cape May County.
 Whether it be people needing to eat in restaurants, people needing to sleep in hotels, or activity participation, birders are contributing ample amounts of money into the local economy through the economic leakage of their home regions.
 A portion of that income is going toward the conservation of the bay, toward protecting new areas, and toward research.

-reTurn the Favor is dedicated to educating the public on the Delaware’s threatened horseshoe crab population.
+reTurn the Favor is dedicated to educating the public on Delaware’s threatened horseshoe crab population.

-The director of the NJ Audubon Sanctuary, leads an entire building devoted toward education.
+The director of the NJ Audubon Sanctuary leads an entire building devoted toward education.
 The initiative is focused on educating people on why conservation of the bay is crucial.
 They showcase the NJ Audubon’s research and are in coalition with the Delaware River Shed.
-The center also facilitates night-walks, harbor safaris, and summer camps for children.
+The center also facilitates night-walks, harbour safaris, and summer camps for children.

 The World Series of Birding is a weekend-long event conducted by the NJ Audubon.
 This brings birders together from around the world to compete while bringing awareness to birding and educating the public.
 The competitor’s goal is to observe the most bird species within the few days.